Andy Parfitt: BBC management

 In December 2008 it was announced that Parfitt's role within the BBC was to be expanded and he was taking on the role of Controller of BBC Popular Music in addition to his existing portfolio that included Radio 1, 1Xtra, Asian Network and BBC Switch.
 As part of his responsibilities, the Radio 1 controller would also oversee the pan-BBC music event The Electric Proms.
 Parfitt had been caretaking the role since Lesley Douglas resigned from the post.

 In March 2009, he climbed Mount Kilimanjaro along with Radio 1 presenters Chris Moyles, Fearne Cotton and seven other celebrities for Comic Relief 2009.

+Move to Saatchi & Saatchi

 On 21 July 2011 it was announced Parfitt would leave Radio 1 at the end of July, after 13 years at the station.
-He was succeeded as Acting Controller by Ben Cooper.
+He was succeeded as acting controller by Ben Cooper.

+In October 2011 he was appointed executive director of talent for ad agency Saatchi & Saatchi.

+Other activities and roles

-He is a Fellow of The Radio Academy.
+Parfitt is a Fellow of the Radio Academy.